canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

 ## Usage

-This relation interface describes the expected behavior of a charm that integrates with the Vault Transit backend to autounseal a vault over the `vault-autounseal` relation.
+This relation interface describes the expected behavior of a charm that integrates with the Vault Transit backend to auto-unseal a vault over the `vault-autounseal` relation.

 ## Data Flow